Janddda/termux-rootfs/README.md

 This is a static root filesystem for [Termux](https://github.com/termux/termux-app) (AArch64).
 It is based on packages from [official termux repository](http://termux.net) and some advanced software.
 It's working on Samsung Galaxy S7, but no guarantee that it will work on other devices.

-__Programs 'apt' and 'dpkg' currently is not available (they will be available after release 3.7).__

 ## Features
 * __Development tools:__ clang, gcc, go, perl, python 2 & 3, ruby, rust
 * __Emulators:__ qemu-i386-static, qemu-x86_64-static, riscvemu